pulzze/autoflow-documentation/docs/ids/action-string-upcase/tooltip.md

-This Action returns a string where converts all characters in the given string to uppercase.
+Converts all characters in a string to uppercase